 Leashed pets are also invited to relish the 38-acre expanse of lush gardens and grounds.
 When you’ve worked up an appetite, enjoy lunch at the outdoor seating area of the restaurant.
 Pets are also welcome to stay with you at the Inn at Houmas House – food and water bowls provided!

 The staff simply asks that you call the gift shop (225-473-9380) prior to arriving with your pet.
 The resident pups are always around, and they appreciate a heads-up when another dog is on the property.

-But, if you don’t want to end up in the dog house, there’s one New Orleans attraction you’ll want to be sure not to miss!
+But, if you don’t want to end up in the dog house, there’s one New Orleans attraction to be sure to see!
 City Park, at 1,300 acres, is recognized nationwide as the archetypal urban green space.
 More importantly, however, it includes a beautiful 4.5-acre, fenced dog park that you pup will love.
-Entrance is by permit only, and guests can receive one by visiting the Park Administration building between 8am and 5pm, Monday through Friday.
+Entrance is by permit only.
+Guests can get a pass at the Park Administration building between 8am and 5pm, Monday through Friday.

-The Great River Road runs for 1,634 miles through many unique areas of the United States, all offering new experiences and simple pleasures to passing travelers.
-While it could be done in less time, spending two weeks enjoying the sights will allow you and your pet to really experience all the Great River Road has to offer.
+The Great River Road runs for 1,634 miles through the heart of the United States.
+The opportunities for new experiences and simple pleasures are sure to delight all travelers.
+Plan to spend two weeks enjoying the all sights the Great River Road has to offer you and your pet.

 Other Iconic Road Trips

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.